 (RELATED: Expecting twins?
 Avoid these 4 critical mistakes expectant twin parents make.)

 However, if your twins find comfort in having each other near, separating them at this time might be problematic.

 At what age should boy and girl twins stop sharing a room?
 When your twins reach adolescence and puberty, it may be an opportune time to move them to separate rooms.
 This is such a challenging time for youth that having their own space could be beneficial.

 Ask Your Twins

-If they are happy in the same room, and you as parents don’t have any issues with that, then let them share.
+If they are happy in the same room, and you as parents don’t have any issues with that, twins sharing a room is a perfectly fine arrangement.
 Eventually, they will have a strong opinion and will want their own rooms.

 Picture by Virginia State Parks